EnergyTransition/pyESDL/README.md

 This package contains all the ESDL classes of the ESDL language and an `EnergySystemHandler` that helps the developer to read and write ESDL-files.

+The PyESDL documentation can be found here: [https://pyesdl.readthedocs.io/](https://pyesdl.readthedocs.io/)

 More information about ESDL can be found at:
 1. [ESDL gitbook documentation](https://energytransition.gitbook.io/esdl/) with a general introduction, example applications and some code samples.